Wuhan Sports University: Academic Organization structure

-Since 2006, WIPE launched its 3+1 cooperative education project with University of the West of England.
+Since 2006, WIPE launched its 3+1 cooperative education programme with University of the West of England.
 Students enrolled as its "3+1" project participants will study at Wuhan for the first 3 years and then go to UWE for the last year of study.
 In autumn semester of 2009, the first 15 students participated in the 3+1 project in 2006 were sent to UWE.
 WIPE was largely aimed for education of undergraduate level, and its graduate school, though famous in a time during the 1980s, was increasingly eclipsed by Beijing Sports University.
-However, in 2006, WIPE was authorized for the conferment of doctor's degree; and in August 2010, Ministry of Education listed WIPE as one of universities whose students can enrol directly in graduate school without taking exams.
+However, in 2006, WIPE was authorized for the conferment of doctor's degree.

 School Assets

-In the year 2009, the fixed assets of WIPE were about 760 million yuan.
-Throughout the Majiazhuang Campus, there are 12 dormitory buildings, and is constructing the 13th one.
+As of December 31, 2024, Wuhan Sports University occupies a building area of 657,862.91 square meters, of which: the office building area is 16,907.16 square meters, and others are 640,955.75 square meters.
+There are 21 official vehicles, including 2 vehicles for main leading cadres, 8 vehicles for emergency support, 3 vehicles for special professional technical use, and 8 other vehicles.
+The other vehicles are mainly non-motorized vehicles such as two-wheeled electric campus patrol vehicles and garbage collection electric vehicles.
+There are 83 units (sets) of general equipment with a unit price of over 500,000 yuan, and 32 units (sets) of special equipment with a unit price of over 1 million yuan.

 Natatorium

-WIPE's indoor swimming pool, constructed in 1984 and put into service since 1986, is a combination of public and competition pool.
+Institute's indoor swimming pool, constructed in 1984 and put into service since 1986, is a combination of public and competition pool.
 The pool is maintained in constant temperature.
 It was then the largest swimming pool in China equipped with solar heating system, which were able to heat 70 tons of hot water daily according to its original design.
-Affiliated to and overseen by teaching and researching section of swimming in WIPE, the Swimming pool have been run by a private contractor., especially in summer.
+Affiliated to and overseen by teaching and researching section of swimming in the institution, the Swimming pool have been run by a private contractor., especially in summer.
 Athletes here have competed in different level of swimming event as well as less publicized fin swimming competition, having attained phenomenal accomplishments such as 10 world champions.
 There were 6 world records, 4 Asian records and 5 national records kept here.